jakesgordon/rack-rabbit/README.md

  * better documentation
  * platform support
  * MISC
-   - pass callstack back to client (in body) in error case
    - sinatra example is not using the RackRabbit Logger
    - allow a single reply queue to be shared across client requests